hydrationdynamics/flardl/THEORY.md

 unknown is a near-constant related to acknowledgements.
 As queue depth increases, transfer times are dominated by $H_{ij}$, the time spent waiting to get to the head of the queue.

+After enough files have come back from a server or set of servers (a configurable parameter $N_{\rm min}$), _flardl_ fits the curve of observed network bandwidth versus queue depth to obtain the effective download bit rate at saturation
+$B_{\rm eff}$ and the total queue depth at saturation
+$D*{\rm sat}$.
+Then, per-server, _flardl_ fits the curves of service times versus file sized to the Equation of Time to estimate server latencies $L_j$ and if the server queue depth $D_j$ is run up high enough the critical queue depths
+$D_{{\rm crit}_j}$.
+This estimates reflects local
+network conditions, server policy, and overall server load at time of request, so they are both adaptive and elastic.
+These values form the bases for launching the remaining requests .
+Servers with higher modal service rates (i.e., rates of serving crappies) will spend less time waiting and thus stand a better chance at nabbing an open queue slot, without penalizing servers that happen to draw a big downloads (whales).